Last Updated: September 8, 2021

-FICO score statistics have shown that Minnesota is the state with the highest national average on the FICO score scale, reaching 733.
-This marks a one point increase from 2018, when Minnesota’s score averaged at 732.
+FICO score statistics have shown that Minnesota is the state with the highest national average on the FICO score scale, reaching 739.
+This marks a six-point increase from 2019, when Minnesota’s score averaged at 732.

-The states closest behind this score are North Dakota and South Dakota.
-Both have an average FICO credit score of 727.
-There are no changes in South Dakota’s score compared to last year.
-In 2018 North Dakota had an average score of 726.
-The state of Vermont also has a high national average FICO score of 726, compared to 725 in 2018.
+The states closest behind this score are Vermont and Wisconsin.
+Both have an average FICO credit score of 732.
+They increased by six and five points, respectively.
+Washington and South Dakota also have a high national average FICO score of 731.

-17. The state of Wisconsin has an average score of 725.
+17. The state of New Hampshire has an average score of 730.

 Hawaii, Massachusetts, Nebraska, and Washington all have an average of 723.
 The score has increased by one or two points from 2018 to 2019 for these states.

-California’s score has increased by two points compared to 2018.
+California’s score has increased by nine points compared to 2019.
 The state average falls within the good credit score range.

 States with a similar score are Alaska and Illinois.
-Alaska’s average increased from 704 to 707 this year.
-Illinois’ score remained the same as last year – 709.
+Alaska’s average increased from 707 to 714 this year.
+Illinois’ score changed from 709 to 716.

 Speaking of states whose average credit rating hasn’t increased or decreased since 2018, Florida has a steady score of 694.